ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 Things That Run Through Every Step

-Load management is not a separate step.
-It exists throughout the entire process.
+Load management is not a separate step but exists throughout the entire process.

 Your nervous system, muscles, immune system, and brain all draw from the same pool of energy and regulation.